Emojis have only been around since the late 1990s, but they quickly changed the way we communicate. Initially embraced m...Read full article

 Given the global shift towards healthier eating and the rise of veganism in the US by 500% since 2014, QSRs face challenges on multiple fronts: distinguishing themselves from their competitors including the growing number of “fast casual”restaurants, staying relevant while combating brand boycotts and negative perceptions of the industry, and guarding brand reputation while maintaining customer and employee experience.

-In this line, a misstep on social media can be very costly for brands, with poor customer service being amplified on social media 2x more compared to good service experiences.
+A misstep can be very costly for brands, with poor customer service being amplified online 2x more compared to good service experiences.
 In addition, it take twelve positive experiences to make up for one unresolved negative experience, writes fan experience expert and consultant Ruby Newell-Legner in her book Understanding Customers.

 On the flip side, a trail of positive comments can lead to exponentially positive social endorsement.
 It’s well known that social media has an amplifying effect, both in a positive as well as a negative direction.
 But in our analysis, we were surprised to discover that for the fast food industry, the positive outweighs the negative, with people being 1.9x more likely to share love for a QSR brand on an ad than to badmouth it.